Sarah Parish: Co-stars

-She has frequently co-starred opposite David Tennant — in the 2004 musical serial Blackpool; the Tony Marchant drama Recovery; the 2006 Doctor Who Christmas special episode, "The Runaway Bride"; in the third series of the ITV crime drama Broadchurch; and in the 2017 film You, Me and Him.
+She has frequently co-starred opposite David Tennant – in the 2004 musical serial Blackpool; the Tony Marchant drama Recovery; the 2006 Doctor Who Christmas special episode, "The Runaway Bride"; in the third series of the ITV crime drama Broadchurch; You, Me and Him.
 She has joked: "We're like George and Mildred – in 20 years' time we'll probably be doing a ropey old sitcom in a terraced house in Preston."

 Personal life

-Parish married James Murray on 15 December 2007 in Hampshire.
+Parish married actor, artist, and river conservationist James Murray on 15 December 2007 in Hampshire.
 It was announced in January 2008 that she was pregnant with their first child, due on Parish's 40th birthday.
 Their daughter Ella-Jayne was born with Rubinstein–Taybi syndrome and died in 2009.
 In her memory, Parish and Murray raise funds for the Paediatric Intensive Care Unit (PICU) at Southampton General Hospital.
 As of December 2019, they had raised £5.2 million towards the PICU.
 Their second daughter, Nell, was born on 21 November 2009.

 When asked about her hobbies and interests, Parish cites her vegetable garden.

-On 2 March 2018, Parish sustained an accident, breaking her leg when sledging in the snow.
+On 2 March 2018, Parish sustained a broken leg when sledging in the snow.
 She commented: "Note to self: cheap plastic sledges are for sitting in and gently trundling down primary slopes – NOT a substitute for a stand-up snowboard".

 Honours

-Parish and her husband, James Murray, were awarded MBEs in the 2025 New Year Honours for services to "children with an illness and their families" through their charitable foundation, The Murray Parish Trust, and as patrons of Friends of Picu at Southampton Children’s Hospital.
+Parish and her husband, James Murray, were appointed MBEs in the 2025 New Year Honours for services to "children with an illness and their families" through their charitable foundation, The Murray Parish Trust, and as patrons of Friends of Picu at Southampton Children’s Hospital.